How Does ACLF Make Leaders?

 How are the CLP participants chosen?

-Our class participants are chosen on a basis of their demonstrated commitment to community issues, desire to learn, and readiness to contribute to the group.
-They come from the private, nonprofit, and public sectors and are a mix of first-generation immigrants and second-generation APIs and beyond.
+The 8-10 participants come from the private, nonprofit and public sectors and are chosen on the basis of their demonstrated commitment to community issues, desire to learn, and readiness to contribute to the group.